BryanHunt/ember-d3-components/README.md

-# Ember-d3
+# Ember D3 Components

 This addon provides EmberJS components for visualizing data with d3.js.

 See it in action: http://bryanhunt.github.io/#/d3

-There is a demo app in [tests/dummy](https://github.com/BryanHunt/ember-d3/tree/master/tests/dummy).
+There is a demo app in [tests/dummy](https://github.com/BryanHunt/ember-d3-components/tree/master/tests/dummy).

 This project is very much in the experimental phase.
 Use with caution.